xyjprc/hon/README.md

 ## Workflow
 ### 1. Rule extraction

+Extracts higher and variable orders of dependencies from sequential data.

 This corresponds to Algorithm 1 in paper.

 Using Emacs and SLIME: open build-rules.lisp, press CTRL+C twice to compile, run (main).

-Using Minimal environment: run sbcl, run twice (load "build-rules.lisp"), run (main).
+Using Minimal environment: run sbcl, run twice (load "build-rules"), run (main).

 #### Input file
 Trajectories / sequential data.
 See test-trace.csv or traces-simulated-mesh-v100000-t100-mo4.csv for example.